bogdangavril/BHMLAI-Capstone/README.md

 3. Prepare the data for use in the models
 - involves creating the train and the test set by splitting the dataset; the models are trained on the train set and then used to make predictions using the test set

-4. Create and train several regression models using the train set.
+4. Create and train several regression models using the train set
 - Linear Regression, Ridge, Lasso, Transformed Target Regressor with Ridge, Transformed Target Regressor with Random Forest Regressor, Transformed Target Regressor with Lasso
 - Linear Regression is a model of the relationship between two variables, fit to a linear equation
 - Ridge regression is a method of estimating the coefficients of multiple-regression models in scenarios where the independent variables are highly correlated